yalongwastaken/pulsematch/src/data/README.md

-Contains the created synthesized data for the purpose of this project.
+Contains the created, synthesized data for the purpose of this project.